Skip to content

 Is loop.run_until_complete() deprecated in Python 3.12+?

 No. The method itself remains fully supported.
-Only asyncio.get_event_loop() is deprecated when invoked without a running loop. run_until_complete() is the standard for manual loop execution and synchronous bridging.
+Only asyncio.get_event_loop() is deprecated when invoked without a running loop. run_until_complete() is the standard for driving a single coroutine on a loop you manage, such as synchronous-framework bridges.

 Can I use asyncio.run() in a multi-threaded application?

-Yes, but strictly once per thread.
-Each thread must instantiate its own event loop.
-Concurrent asyncio.run() calls across isolated threads are safe and recommended for thread-pool async workers.
-Never share loop instances across thread boundaries.
+Yes, but at most once per thread, and each thread must build its own loop.
+Concurrent asyncio.run() calls across isolated threads are safe; never share a loop instance across thread boundaries.
+To hand work to a loop on another thread, use asyncio.run_coroutine_threadsafe().

-How do I handle graceful shutdowns when using run_until_complete()?
+How do I handle graceful shutdown when using run_until_complete()?

-You must manually register OS signal handlers via loop.add_signal_handler(), catch KeyboardInterrupt/SystemExit, iterate asyncio.all_tasks() to issue .cancel(), await asyncio.gather(*tasks, return_exceptions=True), and explicitly invoke loop.close() to release underlying selectors and transports.
+Manually register OS signal handlers via loop.add_signal_handler(), then on signal cancel the tasks from asyncio.all_tasks(), await asyncio.gather(*tasks, return_exceptions=True), and call loop.close() to release selectors and transports. asyncio.run() does the equivalent automatically.